ode2020/IMD-Codelabs/README.md

 1.1. **Features** <br>
 The following are some of the features of the Visit Rwanda App: <br>
-- Authenticate users through Sin Up and Sign In
+- Authenticate clients through Sin Up and Sign In
 - View various touristic areas and urban areas
-- Select an arear and do booking
+- Select an arear and do the booking
-- Offer to the user the ability to make some changes to his/her booking if needed
+- Insert clients information
+- View the booking list
+- Update the booking information
-- Offer to the user the ability to delete/cancel his/her booking
+- Delete/cancel the booking
-- Display the delete alert to the user before deleting the booking information
+- Display the delete alert to the client before deleting/canceling his booking information
-- Offer to the user the ability to make payment(Future work)
 - Other many more....

 ----------------------------------------------------------